 Clearing the toggle-on-overflow bit, TOVx, inhibits output toggles on TIMA overflows.
 Subsequent output compares try to force the output to a state it is already in and have no effect.
-The result is a 0% duty cycle output.
+The result is a 0 percent duty cycle output.

-Setting the channel x maximum duty cycle bit (CHxMAX) and clearing the TOVx bit generates a 100% duty cycle output.
-(See 18.9.4 TIMA Channel Status and Control Registers.)
+Setting the channel x maximum duty cycle bit (CHxMAX) and clearing the TOVx bit generates a 100 percent duty cycle output.
+(See 18.8.4 TIMA Channel Status and Control Registers.)

-The following TIMA sources can generate interrupt requests:
+These TIMA sources can generate interrupt requests:

-- TIMA overflow flag (TOF) The TOF bit is set when the TIMA counter value rolls over to \$0000 after matching the value in the TIMA counter modulo registers.
-The TIMA overflow interrupt enable bit, TOIE, enables TIMA overflow CPU interrupt requests.
-TOF and TOIE are in the TIMA status and control register. - TIMA channel flags (CH3F-CH0F) The CHxF bit is set when an input capture or output compare occurs on channel x.
+- TIM overflow flag (TOF) The timer counter value changes on the falling edge of the internal bus clock.
+The timer overflow flag (TOF) bit is set on the falling edge of the internal bus clock following the timer rollover to \$0000.
+The TIM overflow interrupt enable bit, TOIE, enables TIM overflow interrupt requests.
+TOF and TOIE are in the TIM status and control registers. - TIMA channel flags (CH3F-CH0F) The CHxF bit is set when an input capture or output compare occurs on channel x.
 Channel x TIMA CPU interrupt requests are controlled by the channel x interrupt enable bit, CHxIE.